 It was, of course, true that I couldn’t “do this” if I meant to fix my Mom’s pain or stabilize our life’s changes or alter the circumstances brought about by billions of causes and conditions beyond my personal control.
 I couldn’t even eliminate my own pain; all of it piled on for me in those days as our lives unraveled.
 As I continued to look more and more deeply, I saw a part of me who had thought that I could.
 Or should.

-if I got to be a good enough therapist and spoke sincerely and clearly enough to others, that I could get people to change and heal.
-Further, I unconsciously believed that if I pursued my own personal psychotherapy and if I healed myself enough or, later, if I meditated enough and went on enough retreats and listened to enough wise teachers, life would somehow work the way I thought it should.
-I thought I knew what healing was, imagining it to fit with my own mental conceptions of how I believed things in my world – or even how things within myself – should be.
+I had thought if I tried hard enough and read enough and studied enough, if I got to be a good enough woman and daughter and wife and mother and friend and therapist, I could “fix” myself and could even get others to fix themselves as well.
+Further, I had unconsciously believed that if I pursued my own personal psychology enough or if I meditated enough and went on enough spiritual retreats and listened to enough wise teachers, my life and my relationships would somehow work the way I thought they should.
+I thought I knew what healing was; I thought I could get above and beyond it all.
+I imagined a self and a life and relationships and a world that fit with my own sweet mental conceptions of how I believed things should be.

 As the days went on, I continued to struggle.
 “Well,” I finally thought, “It’s like this now.
 Perhaps I can learn something: kindness, maybe…and patience.”
 I began to investigate my thoughts, my energies, my resources.
 The inquiry eventually brought me to the depths of my being.
 To truly learn about healing, I came to see that I first needed to know and allow my pain more deeply and clearly.
 I realized that I had to be willing to touch – with compassion and not a little confusion – that which was not healed within my own body and mind, my own family and my relationship with my Momma.